 Symbolism, Imagery, Allegory

-The best thing about the required missions is how it functions in the "time" of Catch-22.
+The best thing about the required missions is how they function in the "time" of Catch-22.
 The number of required missions tells us where we are in time.
 We know if there are sixty required missions, this is later in time than if there are forty.
-The fact that we measure time by how worked-over the men are by their superiors says something about the tragic nature of this text, the hopelessness of Yossarian's plight, and the non-trustworthiness of the powers that be.
+The fact that we measure time by how worked-over the men are by their superiors says something about the tragic nature of this text, the hopelessness of Yossarian's plight, and the lack of trustworthiness of the powers that be.